jelle619/dailynintendoapp/README.md

 The Daily Nintendo App is an application for both iOS and Android that aims to improve your experience.

-## Faster than light, easier than answering life (it's 42 by the way)
+## Faster than light

-Thanks to its optimalisation the Daily Nintendo App is faster than the website and navigation is simplified and improved with
+Thanks to its optimalisation the Daily Nintendo App is faster than the website and navigation is simplified and improved with the adition of a native menu.

 ## Real-time chat, it's here!